jMetal/jMetalSP/README.md

 This way, by using generics the Java compiler can check that all the components fit together.

 ## InDM2
-InDM2 a new dynamic multi-objective optimization algorithm  that allows the preferences of the decision maker (DM) to be incorporated into the search process.
-When solving a dynamic multi-objective optimization problem with InDM2,the DM can not only express her/his preferences by means of one or more reference points ,which define the desired region of interest), but these points can be also modified interactively.
+[InDM2]((https://doi.org/10.1016/j.swevo.2018.02.004)) a new dynamic multi-objective optimization algorithm that allows the preferences of the decision maker (DM) to be incorporated into the search process.
+When solving a dynamic multi-objective optimization problem with InDM2, the DM can not only express her/his preferences by means of one or more reference points, which define the desired region of interest, but also those points can be also modified interactively.

 ## Examples
 The following example applications are included in the current development version:
 * [`DynamicContinuousApplication`](https://github.com/jMetal/jMetalSP/blob/master/jmetalsp-examples/src/main/java/org/uma/jmetalsp/examples/continuousproblemapplication/DynamicContinuousApplication.java).
 Example of using NSGA-II, MOCell, SMPSO or WASF-GA to solve the FDA problems using the default streaming runtime, i.e. without Spark